 (Server DNS Address could not be found)

-If your nameservers have been set up incorrectly, visitors will see an error message like the above when they type the domain name into their browser, instead of visiting your site.
+If your nameservers have been set up incorrectly, online users will see an error message like the above when they type the domain name into their web browser, instead of arriving on your site.

 If you see your domain name on your domain name registrar’s site (e.g. a parked page), it means that you probably forgot to set your nameservers to point to your hosting account’s server address …